the-quick-demonstrator/about-leon-hunter/index.md

     title="Test Automation Engineer"
     location="Marlette Funding; Wilmington, DE."
     description="
-* Implemented a WebCrawling framework for UI automation scripts and error reporting using Selenium, SauceLabs, and TestNG.
+* Implemented a WebCrawling framework for UI automation scripts and error reporting.
+* The application was implemented using Selenium, Selenium Grid, SauceLabs, TestNG, and Extent Reporting.
 "
 %}